type

 笔记

-In December 2025, Disney announced a $1 billion investment in OpenAI, with over 200 Disney characters set to appear in Sora.
-The tech world erupted: this was the moment AI video generation went mainstream.
+In December 2025, Disney announced a $1 billion investment in OpenAI, with over 200 Disney characters set to appear on Sora.
+The tech world was stunned: this was the historic moment AI video generation was going mainstream.

-When OpenAI first unveiled Sora in February 2024 — a golden retriever bounding along a beach, a slow winter shot of Tokyo streets — the industry was stunned.
-At the time, comparable products were still producing shaky, low-resolution clips.
-Sora's fidelity leapt an entire generation ahead.
+When OpenAI first unveiled Sora in February 2024, the golden retriever running on a beach and the slow-motion winter scene on a Tokyo street left the entire industry speechless.
+At the time, competing products were still stuck in shaky low-resolution clips.
+Sora's quality leapfrogged an entire generation.

 OpenAI became the undisputed trailblazer of AI video.
-But trailblazers don't always reach the finish line.
+But trailblazer doesn't mean finisher.

 Runway kept iterating.
-Google's Veo quietly closed the realism gap.
+Google's Veo emerged as a dark horse, quietly closing the gap in realism.
 China's Kling captured users with lower prices and faster generation speeds.
-By 2025, Sora's technical edge had been substantially eroded.
-The first-mover halo was fading.
+By 2025, Sora's technical edge had been substantially eroded, and the first-mover halo had started to fade.

 $1 Billion, Three Months